Joint calibration to SPX and VIX options with signature-based models: Introduction

 for an initial condition $S_0 \in \mathbb{R}_+$, a standard Brownian motion $B$, and a volatility process $\sigma^S$ satisfying

 where $\ell$ is a linear map of the signature $\widehat{\X}_{t}$ of a process $\widehat{X}$.
-Specifically, the main ingredient in this modeling framework is a $d$-dimensional continuous semimartingale $X=(X_{t}^{1},\dots,X_{t}^{d})_{t \geq 0}$, which we call \emph{primary process.} In most cases we then consider its augmentation with time $t$ denoted $(\widehat{X}_{t})_{t \geq 0}=(t,X_{t}^{1},\dots,X_{t}^{d})_{t \geq 0}$.
+Specifically, the main ingredient in this framework is a $d$-dimensional polynomial diffusion process $X=(X_{t}^{1},\dots,X_{t}^{d})_{t \geq 0}$ (see \cite{CKT:12,FL:16}), which we call here \emph{primary process} and whose augmentation with time $t$ is denoted by $(\widehat{X}_{t})_{t \geq 0}=(t,X_{t}^{1},\dots,X_{t}^{d})_{t \geq 0}$.
 By modeling $\sigma^S$ via \eqref{eq:sigintro} we assume that the signature of $\widehat{X}$, denoted by $\widehat{\mathbb{X}}$ (and rigorously introduced in Section~\ref{sec:sig}), serves as a linear regression basis for the volatility process, while the parameters of the linear map $\ell$ have to be learned from (option price) data.
-Note that the parameters of $X$ are prespecified beforehand and can thus be seen -- in analogy to machine learning terminology -- as \emph{hyperparameters} (that of course can be optimized over some training or validation set).
-As outlined below this is one of the crucial features that allows for the split of the calibration task into precomputable samples and parameters to optimize. \\
+Note that the parameters of $X$ are prespecified beforehand and can thus be seen -- in analogy to machine learning terminology -- as \emph{hyperparameters} (that of course can be optimized over some validation set).
+As outlined below this is one of the crucial features that allows for the split of the calibration task into precomputable samples and parameters $\ell$ to be optimized. \\

-Let us now highlight the implications of this modeling framework and the novelty of the present work. \begin{itemize} \item The modeling framework can be seen as \emph{universal} in the class of continuous non-rough stochastic volatility models, which is a consequence of the universal approximation result stated in Theorem~\ref {universality}.
+Let us now highlight the implications of this modeling approach and the novelty of the present work. \begin{itemize} \item { The current framework can be seen as \emph{universal} in a large class of continuous (non-rough) stochastic volatility models in the following sense: for a stochastic volatility model, whose volatility is given by a continuous path-functional depending on a polynomial diffusion $(X_t)_{t\geq 0}$, it follows from Proposition~\ref {prop1} that this path-functional can be approximated by a linear function of the signature of $(\widehat{X}_t)_{t\geq 0}$.
+A concrete example for a volatility process of such a form is an Itô-diffusion with sufficiently regular coefficients, as in this case, the volatility is indeed given by a continuous path-functional of the time-augmented Brownian motion driving the diffusion.}

-\item It is not only universal in an approximate sense, but truly nests several classical models (see Remark~\ref{rem:classical}) and for instance also the `quintic Ornstein-Uhlenbeck volatility model', recently proposed by \cite{AJIL:22b}, which -- with an additional input curve -- is shown to fit SPX and VIX smiles well.
+\item { Additionally, our model }truly nests several classical models (see Remark~\ref{rem:classical}) and for instance also the `quintic Ornstein-Uhlenbeck volatility model', recently proposed by \cite{AJIL:22b}, which -- with an additional input curve -- is shown to fit SPX and VIX smiles well.

-\item By choosing the parameters of $\ell$ appropriately, the modeling framework incorporates both, purely Markovian (in $(S,X)$) and path-dependent models.
+\item By choosing the parameters of $\ell$ appropriately, the modeling framework incorporates both, Markovian (in $(S,X)$) and path-dependent models.

 \item Up to our knowledge, it is the first signature-based model that is employed for pricing and calibration of VIX options as well as joint calibration, together with SPX options.